ylow/turicreate/userguide/sgraph/sgraph.md

 ```

 To retrieve the contents of an SGraph, the `get_vertices` and `get_edges`
-methods return SFrames.
+methods return XFrames.
 These functions can filter edges and vertices based on
 vertex IDs or attributes.
 Omitting IDs and attributes returns all vertices or
 edges.